-5.3.1 Beyond removal of patron identifiers, inclusion in a database should not compromise patron confidentiality, and this should be evaluated when choosing questions for inclusion in a database.5.4 Data gathered and maintained for training purposes and for publicizing the service should also protect patron confidentiality.
+5.3.1 Beyond removal of patron identifiers, inclusion in a database should not compromise patron confidentiality, and this should be evaluated when choosing questions for inclusion in a database.

 5.3.2 Patrons should be informed, through publicly available policy, that their questions might be included in a database.
 They should be provided a means to request removal of their inquiries from the database.